slicer69/RobotServer/README.md

 Commands are parsed and then, as appropriate, sent to the Robot class to manipulate the Kitronik robot.

-The Pico W can also accept Bluetooth connections and instruvtions over Bluetooth.
+The Pico W can also accept Bluetooth connections and instructions over Bluetooth.
 This is helpful when the robot is in environments without wi-fi access.
 The Android app "Serial Bluetooth Terminal (also known as de.kai.morich.serial_bluetooth_terminal) can be used to connect to the robot.
 The robot displays the Bluetooth name "r-robot".